Terms of Service; Didn't Read

 Terms of Service; Didn't Read (ToS;DR) is a community project that aims to analyze and grade the Terms of Service (ToS) and privacy policies of major Internet sites and services.
-Each aspect of a ToS or privacy policy is assessed as positive, negative, or neutral.
+Each aspect of a ToS or privacy policy is assessed as positive, negative, blocker, or neutral.
 Services are graded from A (best) to E (worst) once a comprehensive list of cases has been reviewed by volunteer curators.

 The project's name is a play on the phrase too long; didn't read.

 The project was founded in June 2012 by Hugo Roy, programmer Michiel de Jong, and designer Jan-Christoph Borchardt.
 It was led by Hugo Roy, when he was a law student, from 2012 to 2015.
 In 2020, the project was revived with a larger team.

 The project offers a browser extension for Google Chrome, Microsoft Edge, Apple Safari, Mozilla Firefox and Opera, which shows the grade and a short description of the privacy policy if a website is compatible.